pnp/powershell/documentation/Remove-PnPOrgNewsSite.md

 ```

 ## DESCRIPTION
-Removes a given site from the list of organizational news sites based on its URL in your Sharepoint Online Tenant.
+Removes a given site from the list of organizational news sites based on its URL in your SharePoint Online Tenant.

 ## EXAMPLES